ZakirG/generative-daw/README.md

 ```
 A tab will automatically open in your default web browser at localhost:4200.

-#### Current features:
+#### General features:
 - Generate & play back random melodies and chord progressions in a key, scale, and octave of choice
 - Modify project tempo, scale, & tonic
 - Add tracks and edit notes in a resizable piano roll window
 - Export application state to a MIDI file
-- The UI automatically labels note groups of size >= 3 with chord names and scale degrees
+- The UI automatically labels note groups of size >= 3 with chord names and roman numerals

+#### Supported music generation features:
+- Chord progressions can be constrained to follow classical chord leading
+- Specify allowed chord sizes in generated output
+- Option to disallow consecutively repeated identical notesets

 #### Overview of technologies used:
 - The client-side audio-manipulation application is an Angular app that uses the WebAudio API